 Hopefully you like the changes we’ve made to the GGG website, we’ve tried to promote the races that support GGG and we’ve even added a SHOP section.
-And with the new sign up section on the website we hope to more easily organize the interest we have from all the potential Gazelle parents.

 Last year we introduced the idea of a weekly guest speaker; these unique and powerful female role models speak about their careers and the importance of athleticism to them.
 We would love to add you or someone you recommend to our list of guest speakers.
-So if you think you might like to join us, please let me know.
+So if you think you might like to join us, please let me know at firstname.lastname@example.org.
 It’s very casual but it is fun and you don’t have to show up with your fire trucks or your horse but those have been huge hits in the past!

 We are in our fourth year of Girls Gone Gazelle Run Club and hope to keep empowering and encouraging Gazelles throughout Halifax/Dartmouth.
 I don’t even refer to Girls Gone Gazelle as a run club as much as I call it a confidence club.
 It makes me very happy to think that we’ve coached over 200 girls aged 8-13 in the Halifax area that are confident, physically active and totally embrace my favorite slogan: “I don’t chase boys, I pass them!”